hm-mx/create-hyper-mendix-widget/README.md

 ## Requirements

 - NodeJS
-- Mendix version 7.13.1 or higher
+- Mendix version 7.13.1 or above (also works on Mendix 8)
 - Git

 NOTE: the current version of React in Mendix is 16.6.3, meaning that you cannot use [React hooks](https://reactjs.org/docs/hooks-intro.html) in your Mendix widgets just yet.